ambiesoft/SceneExplorer/README.md

 ## FFmpeg and FFprobe
 SceneExplorer needs FFmpeg and FFprove to create thumbnails.
-In windows distribution, as these files are included in the archive file, you do not need to obtain them by yourself.
-But these files are built by LGPL compatible mode, some feature needed to create particular thumbnails is missing.
-You can configure SceneExplore to use custom FFmpeg and FFprobe from Option.
+In windows distribution, these files are included in the archive file, you do not need to obtain them by yourself.

 ## How to use